-When the impropriety is an irregularity, but the faculty member has reasons to believe that it also constitutes an attempt by the student to improve his or her grade or course standing by dishonest means, the faculty member may file a complaint with the Dean of Students.
-Investigation of the complaint, in accord with the provisions of Washburn's Student Conduct Code, may or may not result in a disciplinary sanction imposed on the student by the Dean of Students or by the Appeals Board.
+When the impropriety is an irregularity, but the faculty member has reasons to believe that it also constitutes an attempt by the student to improve his or her grade or course standing by dishonest means, the faculty member may file a complaint with the Associate Vice President for Student Life.
+Investigation of the complaint, in accord with the provisions of Washburn's Student Conduct Code, may or may not result in a disciplinary sanction imposed on the student by the Associate Vice President for Student Life or by the Appeals Board.
 In no case, however, is the academic action for the irregularity dependent on the outcome of the disciplinary investigation.
 If the investigation results in a finding of dishonesty, the faculty member may take additional academic action to supplement the original one.

-When the instructor believes an academically dishonest action has occurred, but the action is not an instance of academic irregularity, the instructor should file a complaint with the Dean of Students.
+When the instructor believes an academically dishonest action has occurred, but the action is not an instance of academic irregularity, the instructor should file a complaint with the Associate Vice President for Student Life.
 The instructor cannot take academic action unless a complaint is filed and the investigation the complaint leads to a determination of dishonest or guilt.

-Disciplinary action necessitated by academically dishonest behavior is imposed either by the Dean of Students or by the Appeals Board.
+Disciplinary action necessitated by academically dishonest behavior is imposed either by the Associate Vice President for Student Life or by the Appeals Board.
 It is not imposed by the instructor in whose course the dishonest behavior took place.

 The procedures and appeals for disciplinary actions are covered in the University's Student Conduct Code.

 The School of Law has adopted an Honor Code which all law students are expected to follow.